i-mansi/visualization-dashboards/README.md

 **7.Key Insights from the Dashboard**

-Accessories lead sales with 17K orders, showing strong customer demand compared to Bikes (13.9K) and Clothing (7K).
+-Accessories lead sales with 17K orders, showing strong customer demand compared to Bikes (13.9K) and Clothing (7K).

-Top-performing product is the 30 oz Water Bottle, driving ~$39.7K revenue with ~4K orders, though it has a slightly high 1.9% return rate.
+-Top-performing product is the 30 oz Water Bottle, driving ~$39.7K revenue with ~4K orders, though it has a slightly high 1.9% return rate.

-Return rates remain low (2.2% overall), indicating good product quality and customer satisfaction.
+-Return rates remain low (2.2% overall), indicating good product quality and customer satisfaction.

-Revenue is steadily increasing, with current monthly revenue ($1.83M) showing 3.31% growth over the previous month.
+-Revenue is steadily increasing, with current monthly revenue ($1.83M) showing 3.31% growth over the previous month.

-Monthly orders slightly declined (-0.88%), highlighting a need to improve customer acquisition or repeat purchase strategies.
+-Monthly orders slightly declined (-0.88%), highlighting a need to improve customer acquisition or repeat purchase strategies.

 Monthly returns decreased (-1.78%), showing progress in quality control and customer experience.